Taxi Drivers Licence

 The drivers licence lasts one year and you should renew your licence at this point.

-- Current driving licence (original version and a photocopy will be taken)
+- Current driving licence (photocard and counterpart)

-- 2 current passport sized photographs
+- Two current passport-sized photographs

 - Fully completed and signed DVLA form (this is attached to the application form)